Edmonton Federation of Community Leagues: History

 The first community league in Edmonton (the Crestwood community league, formerly the 142nd Street District) was formed in 1917 to attempt give citizens a greater voice in the decisions made by the municipal government given the increasing political pressures of businesses and developers.
-The Edmonton Federation of Community Leagues was formed a few years later in 1921, when nine different community leagues operated in the city, as a mechanism for the organizations to work together on common issues affecting all of their communities.
+The Edmonton Federation of Community Leagues was formed a few years later in 1921, when nine different community leagues were operating in the city, as a mechanism for the organizations to work together on common issues affecting all of their communities.

-During the near century that the federation has been active it has formed several committees that eventually became fully independent and self-sufficient, including the Edmonton Minor Hockey Association, the Edmonton Minor Soccer Association, the Edmonton Federation Skating Club, the Edmonton Youth Basketball Association, the Edmonton Youth Softball Association, the Edmonton Baseball Association and the Edmonton Neighborhood Watch, among others.
+During the near century that the federation has been active, it has formed several committees that eventually became fully independent and self-sufficient, including the Edmonton Minor Hockey Association, the Edmonton Minor Soccer Association, the Edmonton Federation Skating Club, the Edmonton Youth Basketball Association, the Edmonton Youth Softball Association, the Edmonton Baseball Association and the Edmonton Neighborhood Watch, among others.

-The first woman to join the EFCL board and also the first woman to be elected an Edmonton community league president was Dorothy Adair, president of the Garneau community league which was founded in 1921.
+The first woman to join the EFCL board and also the first woman to be elected an Edmonton community league president was Dorothy Adair, president of the Garneau community league, founded in 1921.
 She was honored by the city for her community support in 2002.

 The federation assisted in World War II preparations, notably in the installation of air-raid sirens in Edmonton.
 They also pushed for the creation of the first Edmonton kindergarten program in 1969.

 The federation continues to voice concerns over many issues, some of which have included: re-instating community sandboxes, protecting boulevard trees during construction, lowering community speed limits, and clearer rules regarding the amenities required to be added into new and existing neighbourhoods by developers.